 Again, according to our friend Google, the more specialist your keywords, the more ‘niche’ you are, and you ‘may not easily be found online’ apparently… For small producers it is also a balancing act as regards time and resources to be visible and meet different demands for information.
 Baseline is that you need to provide good solid, detailed information and ensure it visible and accessible to help other people sell your wines.

 In spite of Google, it is possible, we believe, to provide some good solid support for wines, for them to stand out in the trade, to get them visible and encourage people to want to know more.
-A combination of setting out your unique (niche?) story, plus providing all important context (benchmark information and terminology – or is that keywords…?), plus some technical details re analysis, viticulture and winemaking, will provide an informed snapshot.
+We guide you through a combination of setting out your unique (niche?) story.
+This includes providing all the important supporting context (benchmark information and terminology – or is that keywords…?), plus technical details re analysis, viticulture and winemaking,.
+We help you create a detailed, informed, accessible snapshot, for everyone to know more about you.

 We have concluded that you are fairly unlikely to find us when searching for ‘wine information expert’, given WineWithal’s ‘painfully niche’ services and skillset.
 However, knowing that we are needed and some of you already know we are out there, is a good start!
-Check out all our services for Producers or Importers and The Producer Toolkit.
+Check out The Producer Toolkit and our consultancy services for Producers and Importers .